zdelrosario/vis-rhetoric/_episodes/01-hierarchy.md

 ## Overview

-You should have been organized into pairs in breakout rooms.
+You should be organized into pairs in breakout rooms.

 Below there are **six** images of **the same** dataset.
 All images show exactly the same information, but in different ways.
 The purpose of this exercise is to